The best way to bathe

 One of the best ways to help your child’s eczema is to maintain the skin’s moisture.
 In eczema, the child’s skin easily dries out and can form microscopic cracks that provide an entry for bacteria.
 Much of the redness and itching in eczema is the child’s immune system reacting against the bacteria.

-So….we want to start at the beginning to prevent the entry of bacteria by keeping the child’s skin moist.
+We want to start at the beginning to prevent the entry of bacteria by keeping the child’s skin moist.

 Children with eczema often lack some of the normal skin oils which keep the moisture in the skin.
 Any steps we can take to preserve their skin oils will reduce our need to apply moisturizers to return moisture to their skin.